TumisangF/nlp-topic-analysis/README.md

 ```

 > **Note:** `lda.py` and `nmf.py` run a coherence search over 5 topic counts each (5, 10, 15, 20, 25) and select the optimal number automatically.
 On large datasets this may take 30–60 minutes per script.

 ---
+## Methodology
+1. Preprocessing
+Removal of missing or empty records
+Lowercasing
+Removal of punctuation, numbers, URLs, and noise
+Tokenization using regex-based tokenizer
+Stopword removal (including domain-specific extensions)

+This results in a clean corpus suitable for statistical modeling.

+2. Vectorization

+Two approaches were used:

+Bag-of-Words (BoW)
+Represents documents as term frequency counts.
+Used for LDA.
+TF-IDF (Term Frequency–Inverse Document Frequency)
+Weighs terms by importance, reducing the impact of common words.
+Used for NMF.
+3. Topic Modeling
+LDA (Latent Dirichlet Allocation)
+Probabilistic model assuming documents are mixtures of latent topics.
+NMF (Non-negative Matrix Factorization)
+Matrix factorization approach producing more distinct and interpretable topics.
+4. Model Evaluation

+Model quality was assessed using coherence score (c_v):

+Measures semantic similarity of top words within a topic
+Higher scores indicate more interpretable topics

+---